-Reviewed: October 2014
+Reviewed: October 2020

-Revised: October 2014
+Revised: October 2020

 Transesophageal endoscopic gastroplasty (gastroplication or fundoplication) is an outpatient procedure.
 During this procedure, suture(s) are placed in the lower esophageal sphincter.
 The sutures are designed to strengthen and lengthen the sphincter to decrease reflux.
-Currently, three endoscopic suturing devices have received FDA 510(k) marketing clearance for use in the treatment of GERD:
+Currently, four endoscopic suturing devices have received FDA 510(k) marketing clearance for use in the treatment of GERD:

 Radiofrequency energy has been used to produce submucosal thermal lesions at the gastroesophageal junction.
 This technique has also been referred to as the Stretta® (Mederi Therapeutics, Greenwich, CT) procedure.
 Specifically, radiofrequency energy is applied through 4 electrodes inserted into the esophageal wall at multiple sites both above and below the squamocolumnar junction.
 The mechanism of action of the thermal lesions is not precisely known but may be related to ablation of the nerve pathways responsible for sphincter relaxation or may induce a tissue-tightening effect related to heat-induced collagen contraction.

 Submucosal injection or implantation of a prosthetic or bulking agent to enhance the volume of the lower esophageal sphincter.
 In one procedure, a biocompatible liquid polymer is injected into the lower esophageal sphincter.
 On contact with the tissue, the polymer precipitates into a spongy mass.
 The mechanism of action in reducing reflux is not precisely known.
 One polymer, Enteryx™, received FDA approval in 2003 through the premarket approval process for the treatment of symptomatic GERD.
-However, in September 22005, Boston Scientific Corporation issued a recall of Enteryx™ due to the device polymerizing shortly after injection into a spongy material that cannot be removed.
+However, in September 2005, Boston Scientific Corporation issued a recall of Enteryx™ due to the device polymerizing shortly after injection into a spongy material that cannot be removed.
 Serious adverse events involved unrecognized transmural injections of Enteryx™ into structures surrounding the esophagus, potentially resulting in serious injury or death.

 Another bulking agent, pyrolytic carbon-coated zirconium oxide spheres (Durasphere®), is being evaluated.
 Durasphere® is a bulking agent approved for treatment of urinary and fecal incontinence.
 Use of this product for esophageal reflux would be considered off-label use.
 The website of Carbon Medical Technologies states that Durasphere GR is an investigational device in the United States "intended to treat problems associated with GERD."